-In 1974 Tobe Hooper’s horror masterpiece The Texas Chainsaw Massacre began its decades-long assault on film goers, and while this film was advertised to be based on a true story it’s important to know it’s completely fictional.
+In 1974, Tobe Hooper’s horror masterpiece The Texas Chainsaw Massacre began its decades-long assault on filmgoers, and while this film was advertised to be based on a true story, it’s important to know it’s completely fictional.
 Everything about the film, especially the character Leatherface, is totally made up.
-While the film is loosely based off the crimes of multiple killers (including killer Ed Gein), the movie's villain has little in common with any one particular person.
+While the film is loosely based off of the crimes of multiple killers (including Ed Gein), the movie's villain has little in common with any particular person.

-According to Gunnar Hansen, the actor who portrayed Leatherface in two of the films in the series, some people weren’t ever able to wrap their heads around the fact that a work of fiction would be marketed as a true story.
-In fact, in his book about the filming of the first Chainsaw movie, Chainsaw Confidential, he notes in the early 2000s he and many horror historians had begun to receive emails from people who believed that Leatherface was a real person, and that they knew actual victims of the Sawyer/Hewitt clan.
+According to Gunnar Hansen, the actor who portrayed Leatherface in two of the films in the series, some people weren’t able to wrap their heads around the fact that a work of fiction would be marketed as a true story.
+In fact, in his book about the filming of the first Chainsaw movie, Chainsaw Confidential, he notes in the early 2000s, he and many horror historians had begun to receive emails from people who believed that Leatherface was a real person and that they knew actual victims of the Sawyer clan.

 Leatherface Went To Jail

 One of the big, extremely incorrect theories people believe about the "real" Leatherface is that he ended up in prison after the incident that inspired the film.
-The rumors got so bad the Texas Prison Museum dedicated a page on its website to squash stories of a mentally handicapped, chainsaw wielding cannibal being interred in their prison system.
+The rumors got so bad, the Texas Prison Museum dedicated a page on its website to squash stories of a developmentally disable, chainsaw-wielding cannibal being interred in their prison system.

 There are probably plenty of guys nicknamed "Leatherface" in the prison system, but none of them are the skin wearing monster from the film.

 But here's the thing, that's just footage made for a movie edited to look like home video footage.
 It's not real.
-To be fair to dummies on the Internet, this isn't the first time people have been fooled by footage that seems real.
-After the release of Cannibal Holocaust so many people believed Ruggero Deodato actually filmed a bunch of people dying and he was put on trial to prove that he wasn't a murderer.
+To be fair to people on the internet, this isn't the first time people have been fooled by footage that seems real.
+After the release of Cannibal Holocaust, so many people believed Ruggero Deodato actually filmed a bunch of people dying that he was put on trial to prove that he wasn't a murderer.

 The Film Was Inspired By Robert Elmer Kleason